• Skip to primary navigation

 • ½ ounce fresh ginger minced or grated; about 1 tablespoon / ½ ounce

-• 2 cups half & half or heavy cream
+• 2 cups half and half or coconut milk, or heavy cream

 • 8 ounces chopped spinach fresh, or 4 ounces frozen spinach